benjamindkilleen/pelphix/README.md

   - [ ] Make a squite of more realistic K-wires, with threaded tips.
   - [ ] Include all the screws.
 - [ ] Fix sequence generation to be more realistic.
-  - [ ] On first wire insert, there appears to also be some wire positioning.
+  - [ ] Screw insertion is looping without any advancement.
-  - [ ] New view isn't being sampled when the wire looks good.
+  - [ ] New view isn't being sampled when the wire looks good, especially in the middle of insertion.
   - [ ] As soon as the wire is fully inserted, move to the next task. (done?)
   - [ ] First "wire insert" should actually advance the wire.
   - [ ] When screw is inserted, check it from two views.